comparedprogramming/comparedprogramming/helloworld/c++/README.md

 > Where do I get the IMAGE ID?
 At the bottom of `sudo docker build` output you can see the IMAGE ID. if you have lost this output, use `sudo docker image ls` to list the images.

-4. Create a container: `sudo docker container create c:helloworld`
+4. Create a container: `sudo docker container create cplusplus:helloworld`
-5. Run container with `sudo docker run c:helloworld &`
+5. Run container with `sudo docker run cplusplus:helloworld &`
 6. To access the container console: `sudo docker exec -it [CONTAINER ID] /bin/bash`.
 You can identify the container Você pode identificar o container pela coluna IMAGE.
 7. To stop the container: `sudo docker container stop [CONTAINER ID]`